sentinel-hub/byoc-tool/README.md

 For a list of ingestion parameters run: `java -jar byoc-tool.jar ingest --help`

-Give the tool the BYOC collection id `<MyCollectionId>` you wish to import to and the path to the folder containing imagery (lets say `/folder` for these examples):
+Give the tool the BYOC collection id `<MyCollectionId>` you wish to import to and the path to the folder containing imagery:

-The basic import command (see the next chapter for details) is thus: `java -jar byoc-tool.jar --env-file env.txt ingest <MyCollectionId> /folder`
+The basic import command (see the next chapter for details) is thus: `java -jar byoc-tool.jar ingest <MyCollectionId> <MyFolder>`

 ## The Simple Default Case

 The tool offers parameters which will allow tuning for various folder/file structures.
 The default case, which needs no additional parameters is as follows:
 By default, the tool takes the input folder and looks for folders inside which have tiff or jp2 images.
 In this case, each such folder found represents a tile and each file represents a band.
 For example, if you have files at the following locations:

-- folder/
+- <MyFolder>/
   - tile_1/
     - B01.tif
     - B02.tif